pap1996/pro192x_2.1-a_vn-java-oop-basics-luckynumber/README.md

 ## About the project

-- The project covers Java basics and OOP (the UI is just simple print-outs on console):  use Math.random() for random generator, control flow with if-else, variables and expressions in Java, printing out in console, loops in Java.
+- The project is a simple game to guess the lucky number - which is previously generated and kept secret, and the project covers Java basics and OOP (the UI is just simple print-outs on console):  use Math.random() for random generator, control flow with if-else, variables and expressions in Java, printing out in console, loops in Java.

 - **Keyword**: _Java basics, collections, object-oriented programming, OOP_.